 We are dedicated to diversity and showcasing new and under-represented voices in Scotland.
-In response to Black Lives Matter our next series ‘International women’ will include two BAME women poets living in Scotland.
+In response to Black Lives Matter our next series ‘International Women 2021’ will include two BAME women poets living in Scotland.
 We are committed to developing a publishing house that helps promote Scotland in all its diversity as a distinctive creative voice in the world.

 We are keen to create books that not only read well, but look beautiful; we aim to combine the visual design, binding, and cover with the literary merit of the contents.
 Our team of designers and printers work closely with the editorial team to ensure that the themes of the book are accurately translated into a tangible aesthetic.

 We hope that our books liven your minds and hearts and inspire you to great things.
 There are often up to four of us in the office and we work hard on few resources.